aptos-labs/aptos-core/developer-docs-site/docs/guides/resource-accounts/managing-resource-accounts.md

 ---
-title: "Utilizing resource accounts"
+title: "Managing resource accounts"
-id: "utilizing-resource-accounts"
+id: "managing-resource-accounts"
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# General usage
+# Managing resource accounts

-In this section we're going to explain the mechanisms behind general usage of resource accounts and how we can use them to automate smart contracts and manage resources programmatically.
+In this section we're going to explore the various mechanisms underlying resource accounts and how to utilize them to manage resources programmatically.

 There are two distinct ways to manage a resource account: